STAND FIRM IN THE FAITH

-When it was time for the children of Israel to cross over the Jordan River to possess their inheritance, the Promised Land, the LORD said to Joshua in Joshua 3:
+When it was time for the children of Israel to cross over the Jordan River to possess their inheritance, the Promised Land, the LORD gave Joshua some specific instructions.

 7 “This day I will begin to exalt you in the sight of all Israel, that they may know that, as I was with Moses, so I will be with you.

 8 “You shall command the priests who bear the ark of the covenant, saying, ‘When you have come to the edge of the water of the Jordan, you shall stand in the Jordan.'”
 (NKJV).

 According to God’s instructions, the children of Israel set out from their camp to cross over the Jordan with the priests bearing the Ark of the Covenant before them.

 As soon as the feet of the priests who bore the Ark of the Covenant dipped in the edge of the water, the Scripture records that “the waters which came down from upstream stood still, and rose in a heap very far away at Adam, the city that is beside Zaretan.
 So the waters that went down into the Sea of the Arabah, the Salt Sea, failed, and were cut off; and the people crossed over opposite Jericho.”
 (Josh.
 3:16 NKJV).